Vincit/objection.js/doc/api/query-builder/other-methods.md

 ##### Examples

 The first argument can be a name of a [model modifier](/api/model/static-properties.html#static-modifiers).
-The rest of the arguments are passed as arguments to the modifier.
+The rest of the arguments are passed as arguments for the modifier.

 ```js
 Person